 大 悲 無 倦 常 照 我

-Extremely evil persons should just Say The Name of The Buddha
+“Extremely evil persons should just Say the Buddha’s Name

-Who has also grasped and embraced me
+Who has already grasped and embraced me

 Though blind passions have obscured my eyes and I cannot see

-Great Compassion is untiring and constantly illumines me.
+Great Compassion is untiring and constantly illumines me.”

 This Blog is created out of constant reflections on The Boundless Compassion of Amida Buddha, clearly and thoroughly expounded in the excellent teachings of Venerable Master Shinran on The True Pure Land Way.
 Based strictly on his wonderful magnum opus the Kyo Gyo Shin Sho, his other excellent expositions and poems, most articles posted here, would have each, a calligraphic visual presentation quoting the original classical Chinese text.

 Suffering beings like ourselves do not know why we are born here – in a perishing environment firmly attached to greed, hatred, ignorance, arrogance and doubt – living perhaps for only a short period of a 100 years and then blindly leaving this world in agony for another unknown existence of continued pain and suffering.
 How painfully foolish and blind we are, not making use of this, extremely rare, precious human birth which has brought us the right conditions and opportunity to free ourselves forever from samsara – this vicious cycle of birth, suffering and death.